MysteryPancake/Houdini-VBD/README.md

 | <img src="./images/massspring.png"> | <img src="./images/neohookean.png"> |

-WIP of Vertex Block Descent in Houdini.
-It runs natively without plugins, as god intended.
+WIP of Vertex Block Descent (VBD) in Houdini.
+It runs in Houdini natively without plugins, as god intended.

 There's an OpenCL version for performance, and a VEX version for debugging.
 Both are included in the HIP files.